On Yang-Mills Stability Bounds and Plaquette Field Generating Function: TUV Stability and Plaquette Field Correlations for an Approximate Model

-In the next subsection, considering the approximate model, we extend these exact and explicit results to the nonabelian gauge group $\mathrm U(N)$, $N\geq 2$.
+In the next subsection, considering the approximate model, we extend these exact and explicit results to scaled correlations with the nonabelian gauge group $\mathrm U(N)$, $N\geq 2$.
 In the following sections, we obtain boundedness results for the YM model without approximation.
 The nonabelian case $N\geq 2$ is more difficult than the abelian $N=1$ case.
-One of the difficulties is that the gauge group Haar measure is well more complicated than the Lebesgue measure of the abelian model.
-In our extension to the nonabelian case, rather than treat directly the correlations, we bound the two-point plaquette field normalized generating function (with the partition function in the denominator).
-Bounds on correlations follow from this using analyticity and Cauchy bounds for the source derivatives of the generating function at zero source field strengths.
+One of the difficulties is that the gauge group Haar measure is much more complicated than the product Lebesgue measure of the abelian model \cite{Nelson,Holland,Marinov,Euler}.
+In our extension to the nonabelian case, rather than treat directly the correlations, we bound the two-point plaquette field scaled normalized generating function (with the scaled partition function in the denominator).
+Bounds on correlations follow from this, using analyticity and Cauchy bounds for the source derivatives of the generating function at zero source field strengths.

-To obtain bounds on the normalized generating function which are independent of the number of lattice sites, we use the well known multiple reflection method (see Ref. \cite{GJ}).
-This method makes use of the Cauchy-Schwarz inequality in the quantum mechanical physical Hilbert space of the associated quantum field theory.
+To obtain bounds on the scaled generating function which are independent of the number of lattice sites, we use the well known multiple reflection method (see Ref. \cite{GJ}).
+This method makes multiple use of the Cauchy-Schwarz inequality in the quantum mechanical physical Hilbert space of the associated quantum field theory.